ʻĀ – Brown Booby

 High Concern |

-Brown booby generally forage in nearshore waters and captures prey by plunge-diving from 50 meters above the water, usually remaining underwater for about half a minute.
+Brown Booby generally forage in nearshore waters and capture prey by plunge-diving from 50 meters above the water, usually remaining underwater for about half a minute.
 While some are observed foraging alone, most forage in large, mixed-species flocks associated with schools of large predatory fish that drive prey species to the surface.
 Their diet is comprised of flying fish, squid, mackerel scad, juvenile goatfish, and anchovy.

 Most return to their natal colony to breed and usually nest in small colonies of tens of hundreds of pairs.
 As one of the only two ground-nesting booby species—the other is the Masked Booby (Sula dactylatra)—it is the only one that builds a nest as the construction is an important part of courtship.
 Nests are constructed from whatever is available including branches, seabird bones, and human debris.

 Contrary to the Red-Footed Booby nesting, both the Masked Booby and Brown Booby typically lay two eggs per breeding season.
 The eggs hatch asynchronously, and the first chick to hatch usually pushes the other sibling out of the nest.
-Peak egg laying occurs between March and May and chicks fledge by September.
-Both parents incubate eggs and brood and feed chicks.
+Peak egg laying occurs between March and May, and chicks fledge by September.
+Both parents incubate eggs, brood, and feed chicks.
 Adults continue to feed young up to 37 weeks after fledging.
-Birds first breed at four to five years of age and the oldest known individual was 26 years old.
+Birds first breed at four to five years of age, and the oldest known individual was 26 years old.

 On Kure, they can usually be found on the interior sections of the atoll where there is open ground and sometimes near shrubs for shading.